iampno/iampno.github.io/_posts/2019-02-10-letter-of-intent.md

 - The political climate seems more polarizing than anytime that I can recall.
 More importantly, I do not find it nearly as interesting as history or comparative religion - all of which can be easily evaluated by the public given the breadth of source material available.
 - Dignified columnists and writers that make the work of figuring out the facts an easier and richer experience have my thanks.

-The aforemetioned points accurately describes my intent.
+The aforemetioned points accurately describe my intent.
 Following the next post, expect to see more substantial content.

 X&R